-Any SPV in which ANZ has involvement is assessed for control under the requirements of AASB Interpretation 112 Consolidation - Special Purpose Entities.
+Any SPV used in ANZ's securitisation activities are assessed for control under the requirements of AASB Interpretation 112 Consolidation - Special Purpose Entities.
 Where control is determined to exist, the SPV is consolidated into ANZ's financial statements.
-Financial instruments held and issued either from SPVs consolidated by ANZ or those held or issued to a non-consolidated SPV are recognised and valued using the principles of AASB 139 Financial Instruments: Recognition and Measurement.
+Financial instruments held and issued either by SPVs consolidated by ANZ or those held or issued to a non-consolidated SPV are recognised and valued using the principles of AASB 139 Financial Instruments: Recognition and Measurement.